What Is: Carbon Offsetting with a Reforestation Project

 What is the difference between reforestation & afforestation?

 There are two kinds of tree planting efforts: reforestation and afforestation.
-Reforestation is planting trees on land which used to be forest.
-For example, Europe is restoring forests that were lost during its Industrial Age.
+Reforestation is re-planting trees on forest land.
+For example, Europe is replanting forests that it lost during its Industrial Age.

 Why is it important to make the distinction?
 It boils down to how good an ecologist you need to be.

 Reforestation is more straightforward; you know the land used to be forest.
 Therefore, you know what kind of forest would be appropriate for the local conditions.
-You know that the natural cycles would already support forest, if you would simply abandon the human uses of the land, and maybe help it along a little bit.
+You know that the natural cycles is favourable, if you would simply abandon the human uses of the land, and maybe help it along a little bit.

 Afforestation requires more design.
 This is because you’re intending to shift one ecosystem into another.
 Therefore, you need to study in advance what the water cycle is like, the local seasons, soil etc. This is so that you can select the right trees to plant, as well as avoid causing unintended problems, such as groundwater depletion.